Motional entanglement in low-energy collisions near shape resonances

 The agreement of $\sigma_{fit}$ with $\sigma$ is excellent, except for very low energies, cf. Fig.~\ref{f2}(b).
 The fit parameters $\gamma,\beta$ are reported in Table~\ref{tab:table2}.
+Our findings confirm the linear behavior found analytically in the limit of $\Delta p\to0$ for weak pure $s$-wave scattering~\cite{WangPRA2006}.
 The deviation from linear behavior at low energy can be roughly explained by considering the incident momenta within the Gaussian distribution, for which $99.7\%$ of incident momenta are within $p_0\pm3\Delta p$.
 At low collision energy, $p_0<3\Delta p$, such that there is a discernible amount of incident momenta that propagate in the backward direction and thus do not contribute to the collision.
-As $p_0$ increases, more momentum components contribute to the collision.
-Thus more entanglement is generated, explaining the monotonic increase of $\sigma_{fit}$ for small $p_0$ in Fig.~\ref{f2}(b), in contrast to the cross section which is constant.
-The same argument applies also to scattering with very broad momentum dispersion, for which $\mathcal{K}$ grows with $p_0$ monotonically without any resonance structure, cf. Fig~\ref{f2}(a).
+As $p_0$ increases, more momentum components contribute to the collision, thus more entanglement is generated, explaining the monotonic increase of $\sigma_{fit}$ for small $p_0$ in Fig.~\ref{f2}(b), in contrast to the cross section which is constant.
+The same argument applies also to scattering with very broad $\Delta p$, for which $\mathcal{K}$ grows with $p_0$ monotonically without any resonance structure, cf. Fig~\ref{f2}(a).